sebsoft/motrack/Readme.md

-# MoTrack - Demo code for testing picamera2 libcam with legacy
+# MoTrack - Demo code for testing picamera2 libcam
 ### Uses python3 and opencv and Tracks largest moving object in camera view,  tensorflow lite is used for object detection and vehicle length and speed calculation.